mafaldacf/Traffic-Analysis/README.md

 Question: Why can't you see the credentials of SSH when using tcpdump or wireshark?
 Try analysing an SSH connection using tcpdump as well.

+Sugestion: Look in Wireshark -> Follow -> TCP Stream (on a packet from the Telnet connection) to look at the traffic with a nicer presentation.

 ### 1.3.
 Nmap

 Nmap is an open source tool for network analysis and security auditing.
 Applying nmap to others' networks without proper authorization may constitute a crime.